-CLOAKED Buring crosses

-perverted into foreign tongues enslavement and shipping of Africans raping of the nuns Native american genocide Sexist relations and drunks discrimination prophets toting guns homicide by virtue of political community responsibilities shunned lasciviousness holocausters men only in the pulpit destroyers of nature penciled stealers licensed drug dealers fashion show-called Sunday best GAMBLERS INCESTORS ADULTERERS

-gods fashioned of material things

-the sons and daughters of the Creatist

-laying with the sons and 'daughters of men

-Decidedly these actions are appalling

-to the multitude of heavenly host

-none the less they are committed

-in the name of
+Buring crosses sacred words perverted into foreign tongues enslavement and shipping of Africans raping of the nuns Native american genocide ancestor irreverenc Sexist relations and drunks discrimination prophets toting guns homicide by virtue of political communiy responsibilities shunned lasciviousness holocausters men only in the pulpit respectors of persons destroyers of nature consumers of unclean flesh penciled stealers licensed drug dealers fashion show-called Sunday best GAMBLERS INCESTORS ADULTERERS gods fashioned of material things the sons and daughters of the Creatist laying with the sons and daughters of men Decidedly these actions are appalling to the multitude of heavenly host none the less they are committed in the name of Mother Mary The Farther : The Son and Holy Ghost.

-Mother Mary

-The Farther

-The Son

-and Holy Ghost.

 FORMER BLACK PANTHERS SPEAK IN ORLANDO

 by Breeze and Shepard

-Former Black Panther Party members Breeze Barrow and Shepard McDaniel of New Jersey and New York respectively spoke to audiences at Rollins College and Murchison, Terrace Housing Complex, February 25th and 27th along with other activities as part of Central Florida's Black History Month Celebration.
+Former Black Panther Party members Breeze Barrow and Shepard McDaniel of New Jersey and New York respectively spoke to audiences at Rollins College and Murchison, Terrace Horsing Complex, February 25th and 27th along with other activities as part of Central Florida's Black History Month Celebration.